alishafazal/life-hacks-project-1/README.md

  - Add a compilation video containing various other life hacks so the user can learn more hacks not mentioned on the site

 # Testing
+When building the life hacks page, I wanted to keep the life hacks in a column down the centre of the page for all screen sizes as it gave the desired look I wanted.
+In order to make this responsive for all screen sizes, I increased the size of the life hack title, photo and text within each media query, so when the screen size increases the life hack content increases accordingly too.

 When I ran the code of each html page through the W3C markup validator, the same warning appeared for nearly every page, which warned me that there were section elements that didn't include headings.
 To overcome this, I added a placeholder h2 element with text in every section element without a heading.
 I added the following style rule

 ```